CloudTestDrive/EventLabs/AppDev/container/wercker.md

 #### Create Oracle Container Cloud Service Stack to manage Node.js sample and MongoDB services (containers) as a single application ####

-Now Wercker built Node.js sample application container available as service.
-MongoDB by default created so you can create your stack.
+Via Wercker you built a Node.js sample application container available as service.
+We'll use a standard MongoDB container to create your stack.
 Click the **Stack** menu on the left side and than click **New Stack** button.

 ![alt text](images/36.create.stack.png)